 The purpose of this appraisal is to estimate the Market Value of the subject property in a Fee Simple Interest, land and improvements constructed thereon, as of the effective date of this appraisal.

 Function of the Appraisal

-It is the function or intended use of this appraisal to establish an Estimated Market Value that will assist the client in asset management decisions regarding the subject property.
+It is the function or intended use of this appraisal to establish an Estimated Market Value that will assist the client in asset management decisions.

 Date of the Appraisal